Classic Formation Team

 After several years activity as a teacher, he became a flight professional 13 years ago.
 Since then he has totaled 4’800 flight hours.

 Within the Classic Formation Beni commands the blue Beech 18 as „Classic 2“.

 Hans Jörg Herzog

 Hans Jörg is a classical business aviation pilot, flight instructor and examiner.
 In these functions he has totalled more than 16’000 flight hours and approximately 24’000 landings.
 Overall he has flown more than 100 different types of aircraft, amongst them the complete series of Cessna Citation models.
 Since 1986, the time Classic Air started to operate their DC3 in Switzerland, he is type rated on the Grand Old Lady.

-He is employed by „Jet Aviation“ and acts as their company chief flight examiner and fleet chief on Embraer.
-Moreover, he also acts as type-rating instructor (TRI) and senior examiner for Swiss FOCA.
+Moreover, he also acts as type-rating instructor (TRI), examiner and senior examiner for Swiss FOCA.

-Within the Classic Formation Hans Jörg pilots the DC-3, both as commander or copilot, thus leading the whole formation.
+Within the Classic Formation Hans Jörg pilots the DC-3 as pilot in command / leader of the formation.